 This writing-intensive course is an introduction to a variety of qualitative social research methods.
-It includes discussions of the principles of social research, the relationship between theory and method, research design, issues of validity and reliability, and dilemmas and ethical concerns in qualitative research.
-Students learn qualitative techniques of gathering and interpreting data through a variety of “hands-on” projects in the field and classroom using methods such as participant observation, in-depth interviews, content analysis and other unobtrusive methods.
-Students engage in an individually designed, ongoing research project throughout the semester.
-Prerequisite: SOC 203 Foundations of Social Theory.
+It includes discussions of the principles of social research, the relationship between theory and method, research design, issues of validity and reliability, and ethical concerns in qualitative research.
+Students learn qualitative techniques by designing and implementing a group based research project as well as using a variety of "hands-on" exercises in the field.
+Students have the opportunity to engage in participant observation, in-depth interviews, content analysis and other unobtrusive methods.

 301. Quantitative Research Methods.

 This writing-intensive course is an introduction to quantitative social research methods with an emphasis on survey data.
 Students engage in questionnaire and table construction, and data management and analysis using SPSS to complete an individually designed, ongoing research project throughout the semester.
 The course covers topics such as hypothesis and questionnaire construction, conceptualization and operationalization, sampling, data collection, processing, and analysis, reliability and validity, research ethics, and the presentation of research.
 Students learn using a hands-on, computer-based approach to quantitative methods and data analysis.
 Prerequisite: SOC 203, Foundations of Social Theory.